Vitaliy-Dob/leet-code/README.md

 # 39. Combination Sum
 Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.
 The same repeated number may be chosen from candidates unlimited number of times.
+# 102. Binary Tree Level Order Traversal
+Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).